LunarkX/cli-google-translate/README.md

 ## LANGUAGE CODES
 As before mentions, we use **language codes** to specify which languages we want to translate into.
 Not all world languages language codes currently work in this utility.
 Because of the _freemium_ nature of the Google Translate API, there is a limit (33) as to how many languages you can translate into.
+You can however add your own languages support to the code.
+Use the _world-languages-ordered-by-code_ pdf in this repo for making language code refferences. refferences
 Check out the [Language Codes](https://github.com/LunarkX/cli-google-translate/blob/master/Language%20Codes.txt) list to see a list of the supported languages.

 ## KNOWN ISSUES